 Where can you find snow in Florida?
 Year-round in Orlando, of course!

 If you’re looking to cool off with a little Disney magic, then you’d better grab the family to experience Walt Disney World’s Blizzard Beach Water Park.
-This melting ski resort theme is the perfect water park for all ages.
+A sibling to Walt Disney World’s other water park, Typhoon Lagoon, this melting ski resort theme is the perfect water park for all ages.
 But want to know the best tips from a local Floridian mom?
 Make the most of your Disney water park visit with the 11 Best Blizzard Beach Tips for Families.

 Research the Rides Before You Go